sheila-silva/Calculo-desconto-frete-valor/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# 📦 Evaluation Project - Order Total Calculation with Discount and Shipping
+# 📦 Project - Order Total Calculation with Discount and Shipping

-This evaluation project is a small system with components responsible for calculating the **total value of an order**, considering:
+This project is a small system with components responsible for calculating the **total value of an order**, considering:

 - The basic value of the product
 - The application of **discounts** (0%, 10%, or 20%)